Sage-Bionetworks/synapse-login-scipool/README.md

 ## Development Workflow
 This project has two branches `develop`, and `prod`.
-When proposing changes to this project the workflow is to propose the changes to develop branch then promote to prod branch.
+When proposing changes to this project the workflow is to create a PR against develop branch, merge it there then promote it to prod branch.

 step by step:
 1. Propose PR to develop branch
 2. Review and approve the PR then merge it to develop branch
-3. CI/CD system builds, test, and deploys artifact from develop branch to AWS dev environment in org-sagebase-scipooldev
+3. CI/CD system builds, test, and deploys artifact from develop branch to AWS dev environment in the org-sagebase-scipooldev AWS account
 4. Manually verify application in dev environment
 5. Promote to prod environment in org-sagebase-scipoolprod by merging the commit to the prod branch
-6. CI/CD system deploys to prod environment.
+6. CI/CD system deploys to prod environment
+7. Verify again in prod environment

 ## Issues
 * https://sagebionetworks.jira.com/projects/SC